 - Improved mental clarity and creativity

-It is recommended that this technique be practiced in a safe and supervised environment.
+It is recommended to practice this technique in a safe and supervised environment.
 Sessions can be intense and provoke powerful emotional reactions.
-Participants often feel a sense of rebirth and transformation.
+Participants often experience a sense of rebirth and transformation.
 It is essential to be guided by an experienced professional to maximize benefits and ensure safety.

 Pranayama in breathwork

 Pranayama, a yogic breathing technique, fits perfectly into breathwork.
-This method focuses on breath control and balancing energies.
+This method focuses on breath control and energy balancing.
 Some of the most popular techniques include:

-- Nadi Shodhana : Alternate nostril breathing that helps purify the energy channels and calm the mind.
+- Nadi Shodhana : Alternate nostril breathing that helps purify energy channels and calm the mind.

 - Ujjayi : Victorious breathing, where a gentle sound is created in the throat to prolong and balance the breath, promoting a meditative state.